 However, when this network is not working properly, a number of unhealthy conditions can occur, leading to discomfort, hard and soft tissue damage, headaches, and chewing limitations.
 Fortunately, at Texas Oral Surgery Specialists in Colleyville, TX, Dr. Chris L. Tye, MD, DDS is experienced in the area of diagnosing and treating the disorders that are associated with TMJ problems.

 Recognizing the Signs and Symptoms of a TMJ Disorder

-There is a broad range of TMJ disorders, and the severity of the symptoms can vary for each patient, but there are some common symptoms that could indicate the source of the disorder as well as help to determine the appropriate treatment option.
+There is a broad range of TMJ disorders, and the severity of the symptoms can vary for each patient.
+However, there are some common symptoms that could indicate the source of the disorder and help determine the appropriate treatment option.
 These signs and symptoms include:

 Nonsurgical and Surgical Treatment Solutions

 An untreated TMJ disorder can lead to progressive dental and health problems.
 However, there is no “one size fits all” treatment, and no treatment can be expected to produce immediate results.
-Instead, our doctors will partner with you to find a solution that is perfect for your needs, starting with the most conservative or nonsurgical methods first.
+Instead, Dr. Tye will partner with you to find a solution that will address your needs, beginning with the most conservative or nonsurgical methods.

-The first line of TMJ therapy may include muscle relaxation techniques, bite management with orthodontic treatment, and occlusal splint therapy or occlusal rehabilitation with a removable oral appliance.
-These treatments can help to relieve the pressure on the joints, reduce tension in the muscles, and keep your teeth in their proper positions.
+The first line of TMJ therapy may include muscle relaxation techniques, bite management with orthodontic treatment, occlusal splint therapy, or occlusal rehabilitation with a removable oral appliance.
+These treatments can help to alleviate pressure on the joints, reduce tension in the muscles, and keep your teeth in their proper positions.

-For the most severe TMJ disorders in which the jaw cannot open or the joint has been dislocated.
+The most severe TMJ disorders involve a situation in which the jaw cannot open or the joint has been dislocated.
 If this is the case, surgical intervention may be recommended.
-With arthroscopic treatment and/or reconstructive jaw surgery, our doctors can directly access and treat the joint, ligaments, and cartilage.
+With arthroscopic treatment and/or reconstructive jaw surgery, Dr. Tye can directly access and treat the joint, ligaments, and cartilage.